The road from Baglung to Jharkot is a thrilling (scary) off road experience

-The most challenging part of the road is running along the Kali Gandaki Gorge or Andha Galchi, which could be the deepest canyon in the world.
+Located in the Kali Gandaki Valley, the tenuous road is 106 km long running south-north from Baglung, a town in the Baglung District of Dhaulagiri Zone towards Jharkot, a village in Mustang District in the Dhaulagiri Zone.
+The most challenging part of the road runs along the Kali Gandaki Gorge or Andha Galchi, which could be the deepest canyon in the world.
 The road was improved in 2010.
-Now it’s little wider and not so risky in compare to 4-5 years down.
-If you dare to take the risk and travel along this dusty and bumpy route, then make sure to be driven by someone who has experience of the road.
+Now it’s little wider and not so risky in compare to 4-5 years ago.

 Road suggested by: Hugh Wilson